javierjulio/textarea-autosize/README.md

 # textarea-autosize

-This is a jQuery plugin for enabling vertically adjusting textarea's through user input *without* using a clone or ghost element.
+This is a jQuery plugin for vertically adjusting a textarea based on user input and controlling any presentation in CSS. <strong>No clone or ghost elements</strong> used. &#x1f609;

 So why build this?
 Many solutions didn't feel smooth.
 In some the textarea would flicker on entering new lines with a noticeable delay in resizing.
 Most were outdated and all were a lot bulkier than they had to be.
 Many had to use a mirror textarea or ghost element with some needing presentation values set in script.
-I wanted just the behavior in the script.
-Anything regarding presentation should be in CSS.
+I wanted just the behavior in the script and anything regarding presentation should be controlled through CSS.

 ## Installation